Haley Haskell applies learning technologies skills in unexpected places

 Sally Shaver DuBois, lecturer, Kinesiology, sdshaver@iastate.edu., 515-294-8009

-Jill O’Brien, communications assistant, College of Human Sciences, jeohsci@iastate.edu,
+Jill O’Brien, communications assistant, College of Health and Human Sciences, jeohsci@iastate.edu,

 By Jill O'Brien